PhrSite/PsapSimulator/README.md

 # FFMPEG Libraries
 This project depends on the FFMPEG libraries for video codecs and other video related functions.
 These DLL files are automatically installed in the FFMPEG directory located under the applications installation directory.

+This repository contains the FFMPEG DLL files.

-The application currently uses version 6.1.1 of FFMPEG.
+The application currently uses version 7.0.0 of FFMPEG.

-The original DLL files were objtained from the bin directory of the file called ffmpeg-6.1.1-full_build-shared.zip.
-This file can be downloaded from [here](https://github.com/GyanD/codexffmpeg/releases/tag/6.1.1).
+The version of the FFMPEG DLL files must match the version of FFMPEG.AutoGen.
+If FFMPEG.AutoGen is updated, the FFMPEG DLL files in this repository must also be updated.

+The best plasce to get the correct version of the FFMPEG DLL files is: https://github.com/Ruslan-B/FFmpeg.AutoGen/tree/master/FFmpeg/bin/x64.